mjordan/islandora_workbench_docs/docs/workflows.md

 ## Migrations

-Islandora Workbench is not intended to replace Drupal's Migrate framework, but it can be used in conjunction with other tools and processes to create Islandora content using the output of a source repository platform, such as the "[get_islandora_7_content.py](/islandora_workbench_docs/exporting_islandora_7_content/)" script that comes with Workbench or the [Islandora Get CSV](https://github.com/mjordan/islandora_get_csv) module for Islandora 7.x.
+Islandora Workbench is not intended to replace Drupal's Migrate framework, but it can be used in conjunction with other tools and processes as part of an "[extract, transform, load](https://en.wikipedia.org/wiki/Extract,_transform,_load)" (ETL) workflow.
+The source could be any platform.
+If it is Islandora 7, several tools exist to extract content, including the [get_islandora_7_content.py](/islandora_workbench_docs/exporting_islandora_7_content/) script that comes with Workbench or the [Islandora Get CSV](https://github.com/mjordan/islandora_get_csv) module for Islandora 7.
 This content can then be used as input for Islandora Workbench, as illustrated here:

 ![Migrations](images/workflow_migrations.png)

-An advantage of migrating to Islandora in this way is that the CSV file can be cleaned or supplemented (manually or otherwise) prior to using it as Workbench's input.
+An advantage of migrating to Islandora in this way is that the CSV file can be cleaned or supplemented (manually or otherwise) prior to using it as Workbench's input. `get_islandora_7_content.py` or the Islandora Get CSV module are used in the "extract" phase of the ETL workflow, and Islandora Workbench is used in the "load" phase.
+The specific tasks required during the "transform" phase will vary depending on the quality and consistency of metadata and other factors.

 ## Watch folders